 Best rooftop bars in Boston

-It’s easy to forget about the stalwarts, but Daedalus, housed in a former greenhouse on the outskirts of Harvard Square, deserves another look.
-The roof deck here is serene and spacious, the perfect spot for both after-work drinks and a Sunday hangover brunch.
-Red umbrellas protect the sun-phobic, while ceiling fans cool down the covered tables; lush flower boxes add a bit of chlorophyll to the mix.
-A solid beer and cocktail list combined with a relatively calm crowd adds up to a repeat winner.
+Housed in a former greenhouse on the outskirts of Harvard Square, Daedalus has been a longtime favorite of Cantabrigians seeking open-air environs.
+The roof deck is serene and spacious, a perfect spot for after-work drinks or a hangover-curing brunch.
+Large umbrellas protect the sun-averse, while ceiling fans cool down the covered tables; flower boxes add a bit of color to the mix.
+A solid beer and cocktail list combined with a (normally) calm crowd adds up to a dependable standby.

-An oldie but goodie, Fiore’s rooftop bar feels like a European café crossed with a small alfresco sports bar, with wrought-ironseating sidled up next to an exposed-brick bar and flatscreen TVs.
-Over at the sit-down tables, an enormous wine menu (spring for that $500 Cabernet Sauvignon already!) joins forces with a classically Italian lunch and dinner menu, though a glass of prosecco and a Margherita pizza are all you need to complement the faint sea breezes.
+An old-school haunt in the heart of the North End, Fiore’s rooftop bar feels like a European café crossed with a small sports bar, with wrought-iron seating and an exposed-brick bar.
+Over at the sit-down tables, an enormous wine list joins forces with a classic Italian menu, though, in our opinion, a glass of prosecco and a margherita pizza are all you need to complement the breezy atmosphere.